Smaller manufacturing companies and independent entrepreneurs face a challenge regarding the packaging and shipping of their products.

 There are two basic types of fulfillment services, “back-end” fulfillment and “full service” fulfillment.

 Full-service fulfillment involves every stage of a packaging project, from importing the raw product to the final drop-shipment to your waiting clients.
-Full-service fulfillment will include both primary and secondary packaging processes, as well as all final project assembly and shipping procedures.
+Full-service fulfillment will include both primary and secondary packaging processes and all final project assembly and shipping procedures.

 The ability to offer full-service fulfillment packaging services should be the deciding factor in choosing a contract packaging partner.
 When considering any contract packaging service, be sure that they can offer a full range of services, including: